-It supports implementation of the "Inclusiveness" and "Leave no one Behind", as among key governance principles underpinning the SDGs.
-It calls for the participation of all segments of society and ensuring that no segment of society, or even an individual, is left behind in the process, taking care of the most vulnerable in particular.
+It supports implementation of the "Inclusiveness and Leave no one Behind", as among key governance principles underpinning the SDGs.
+Calls for the participation of all segments of society and ensuring that no segment of society, or even an individual, is left behind in the process, taking care of the most vulnerable in particular.

-Main targets of our activities are policy and decision makers; the people who are mandated to develop, implement and evaluate policies, plans and programs for sustainable energy transition.
+It targets policy and decision makers; the people who are mandated to develop, implement and evaluate policies, plans and programes for sustainableenergy transition.
 By alerting them to policy gaps and shortfalls, CSOs are able to influence the content of policies which in turn allows shifts to responsive, inclusive, participatory and representative decision-making at all levels (SDG 16, Target 16.7)